-Consent to Release Protected Information
+Consent to Release Protected Information (need to edit)

-Written or verbal information about a student's non-education records or registration with the Office of Disability Services will not be released to outside parties, including parents or guardians, without the student's written consent.
+Written or verbal information about a student's FERPA-protected education records with the Office of Disability Services will not be released to outside parties, including parents or guardians, without the student's written consent.
 Students wishing to give outside parties access to protected information regarding disability can request to sign Consent to Release Non-Educational Information form when they meet with their DS staff member.
 Students may choose to revoke consent at any time by signing a consent revocation form.